Badgerati/Picassio/README.md

 * Backing-up directories
 * and more

-Next, we have the mandatory "Start-Extension($colour)" function.
-This is the main point-of-call for your modules, and and JSON supplied by the user for your extension will be passed through.
+Next, we have the "Start-Extension($colour, $variables)" function.
+This is the main point-of-call for your modules, and any JSON supplied by the user for your extension will be passed through.

 We only require that the user supply us with a "text" key in the palette.